Community Service Scholarships

 The UNC Office of Scholarships and Student Aid distributes the scholarship’s monetary award as part of your student financial aid package.
 To be eligible, you must have filled out a FAFSA application and qualify for need-based financial aid.
 The Office of Scholarships and Student Aid may use the Community Service Scholars funding to replace loans, work-study funds and/or other grants and scholarships.
 The scholarship cannot be used for summer school expenses.

-The next applications for the Community Service Scholarship in 2022 open Monday, Mar.
+Applications for the Community Service Scholarship in 2022 open Monday, Mar.
 7 and close Thursday, Apr.
 21 to students finishing their first year at Carolina.
 Apply online though the CCPS Application and Nomination Portal.

 In 2015, Scott MacDonald ’72 M.R.P. endowed the Scott D. MacDonald Community Service Scholarships.
 Since MacDonald’s initial support, other donors have established similar scholarship funds.
 In 2017, Donald Ubell ’67 added the Ubell Community Service Scholarship to the Community Service Scholars program.
 In 2018, Bret Leas and Audrey Fisher ’14 created the Fisher Family Community Service Scholarship.
 In 2019, Marjorie Buckley ’62 and her husband Walter Buckley created five new Blanchard Scholarships in honor of longtime CCPS director Lynn White Blanchard.

 - Klodia Badal of Mocksville, North Carolina – Blanchard Scholar